"They called me Marml," my mother, Mariam-Yudis Cukierman, would smile, "when I was a little girl in Baizetshin."

 A year or so after her birth, her father, Shmuel, left for Toronto to make a new life for his family.
 Marml’s maternal grandfather, Szaja-Dawid Szómsztajn died during a typhus epidemic when she was seven years old.
 Two days afterwards, Marml was alone trying to care for her mother, Fejge-Dwojre, who also succumbed to the disease.

 David Cohen is the son of Mariam-Yudis Cukierman.
-He visited Bodzentyn, the hometown of his mother, for the first time in 1996 in quest for at deeper knowledge of the times in which his forbears had lived there.
+He visited Bodzentyn, the hometown of his mother, for the first time in 1996 in a quest for a deeper knowledge of the times in which his forbears had lived there.
 In 2009 David Cohen took part in the Dawid Rubinowicz Days II.

 Not everyone in that village was poor, but there was no philanthropy evident in her young life.
 Virtually abandoned by elder siblings, she was sent to one uncaring relative after another.
 The family all had their own problems and a starving orphan was a burden that they did not welcome.